MicrosoftDocs/EMDocs/contributor-guide/custom-markdown-extensions.md

 ## Markdown for Microsoft.com/ems
 To Do:
 - [x] Confirm that we're using Markdown extensions for Note, Important, etc.
-- [x] Confirm that we'll use include files. **<-- Tokens **
+- [x] Confirm that we'll use include files. ** Known as Tokens **
 - [ ] Confirm that Selectors are available to EMS articles
+- [ ] Replace Selectors section with examples for selectors from docs.microsoft.com/ems
 - [ ] Will contributors be able to submit videos?
-- [ ]

 For general markdown tips, see [Markdown Basics](https://help.github.com/articles/markdown-basics/) and our [markdown cheatsheet](./media/ems-markdown-cheat-sheet.pdf?raw=true).
-If you need to create article crosslinks in markdown, see the [linking guidance] (./create-links-markdown.md#markdown-syntax-for-acom-relative-links.md/).
+If you need to create article cross-links in markdown, see the [linking guidance] (./authoring-in-markdown.md#guidelines-for-linking-technical-articles-on-docs.microsoft.com) in the Authoring for EMS in Markdown topic.

-Microsoft.com/ems supports [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) and [syntax highlighting](https://help.github.com/articles/github-flavored-markdown/#syntax-highlighting).
+The website docs.microsoft.com supports [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/#fenced-code-blocks) and [syntax highlighting](https://help.github.com/articles/creating-and-highlighting-code-blocks/#syntax-highlighting).
 However, EMS supports only one syntax highlighting color scheme, regardless of the language you specify in a code block.

 ## Custom markdown extensions used in our technical articles